GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 we get data from a device into Prometheus?
 Prometheus supports a [push gateway](https://prometheus.io/docs/instrumenting/pushing/), but it is more intended for ephemeral jobs, not long-running operational information like that which might be coming from devices.
 Instead, we want to tunnel metrics over the Cloud IoT Core MQTT telemetry channels.
-We will cover a couple ways to do this, both of them using a client library approach to building metrics.
+We will cover a couple of ways to do this, both of them using a client library approach to building metrics.

 ### Extracting metrics from payloads